DanieleOttaviano/test_omnivisor_host/experiments/boot_exp/README.md

 This folder contains a set of scripts to test the boot times of a virtual machine over local and remote processors.

-### Test Fast Script
+### Single Script Test

-To replicate the results for ECRTS, execute the following script:
+To replicate the results for ECRTS with a single script, execute the following script:

 ```bash
 ./ecrts_boot_tests.sh
 ```
+To replicate the test step by step continue reading.

 ### Prepare Images

 The test uses a set of images with different sizes for each processor.
-To create these images, you can use the following scripts:
+To create these images, use the following scripts:

 ```bash
 ./create_Images_APU.sh